coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 ```

 ## Pushing Analytics events using the UABOT
 In a normal production system the Search Analytics would work together with our Machine Learning to constantly improve the relevancy.
 Because of the limited use of demo's, this would not work for us.
-We still wanted to show our [Search Analytics Dashboards](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=238).
-In order to show them we would need data.
+We still wanted to show our [Search Analytics Dashboards](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=238), to show them we would need data.
 That is where our [UABOT](https://github.com/coveo/uabot) comes in.
 Based upon a JSON configuration file it will start pushing Analytics events to our Analytics service.
 The Search Analytics events are used by our Machine Learning which will provide [query suggestions](https://onlinehelp.coveo.com/en/cloud/enabling_coveo_machine_learning_query_suggestions_in_a_coveo_js_search_framework_search_box.htm) and [relevancy boosting](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=166).

 Our UABOT file:
 ``` json